armcclain/armcclain.github.io/about_me.md

 right now you can find me working on my phd at the george washington university <a href="https://cashp.columbian.gwu.edu/primate-behavioral-ecology" style="color: #38897f;">**primate behavioral ecology lab**</a> in washington, dc and in the field at <a href="https://janegoodall.ca/what-we-do/africa-programs/gombe-stream-research-centre/" style="color: #38897f;">**gombe national park**</a>, tanzania. my work is funded by the national science foundation, the leakey foundation, american society of mammalogists, and gw anthropology department.

-my recent projects explore the influence of friendship on space use in wild primates analyzing geospatial and behavioral data from the world's longest running great ape dataset
+my recent projects explore the influence of friendship on space use in wild primates analyzing geospatial and behavioral data from the world's longest running great ape dataset.

 before my phd, i worked with the indiana department of natural resources herpetology and nongame mammals teams surveying indiana's endangered reptile and mammal species.